mamy-CS/llm-d/guides/workload-autoscaling/README.md

 **Prerequisites:**
 - An existing inference-scheduling deployment in your cluster
-- The namespace where inference-scheduling is deployed (default: `llm-d-inference-scheduling`)
+- The namespace where inference-scheduling is deployed (default: `llm-d-inference-scheduler`)
 - The release name postfix used for inference-scheduling (default: `inference-scheduling`)

 **Configuration:**